wayofthepie/blog-src/posts/2017-03-12-Building-an-assembler-in-haskell-part2.markdown

 With our parsed string, we pack it into a `Text` value, wrap it up in a `Label` and parse possible whitespace with `lexeme`.
 We've seen this above in other parsers, no need to repeat.

-So that's `label` implemented!
+Phew!
+There was quite a lot to implementing `label` but we're done now, and can use this info later in other parsers.

 <hr/>
-## labelAssign
+# labelAssign
 Now that `label` is complete, `labelAssign` is simple:

 ```{.haskell}